Visit the institution website for COVID‑19 updates

 Fees and funding

 Although this is a postgraduate course, current PGCE students are eligible for the finance support package available to full-time undergraduates.

-The National College for Teaching and Leadership bursaries are available for trainees on eligible postgraduate courses in England who are not employed as a teacher.
-Bursary amounts will vary depending on teaching subject and degree class.
+Bursaries are available from the Department for Education for trainees on eligible postgraduate courses in England who are not employed as a teacher.

 Further details of qualification